wix/Detox/docs/APIRef.Artifacts.md

 ##### Video Plugin

 To be done.
-See meanwhile the example in [APIRef.Configuration.md#artifacts-configuration](APIRef.Configuration.md#artifacts-configuration).
+See meanwhile the example in [artifacts configuration section](APIRef.Configuration.md#artifacts-configuration).

 ##### Log Plugin

 To be done.
-See meanwhile the example in [APIRef.Configuration.md#artifacts-configuration](APIRef.Configuration.md#artifacts-configuration).
+See meanwhile the example in [artifacts configuration section](APIRef.Configuration.md#artifacts-configuration).

 ##### Instruments Plugin

 To be done.
-See meanwhile the example in [APIRef.Configuration.md#artifacts-configuration](APIRef.Configuration.md#artifacts-configuration).
+See meanwhile the example in [artifacts configuration section](APIRef.Configuration.md#artifacts-configuration).

 ##### UI hierarchy Plugin

 To be done.
-See meanwhile the example in [APIRef.Configuration.md#artifacts-configuration](APIRef.Configuration.md#artifacts-configuration).
+See meanwhile the example in [artifacts configuration section](APIRef.Configuration.md#artifacts-configuration).

 ##### Timeline Plugin